 Graduate Student Writing Groups

-Group registration is now closed.
+Group registration is closed for Spring 2022.

-Fall 2021 writing groups will be held online via Microsoft Teams or in-person in Anschutz 421.
+Spring 2022 writing groups will be held online via Microsoft Teams or in-person in Anschutz 421.
 Information about using Teams for writing groups will be provided for participants after registration.

 All writing group participants must have in-progress writing projects to bring to meetings.
 Groups are open to all graduate students but tend to work best for more advanced students (third year and above) because they often have more long-term writing projects such as dissertations, journal articles, and theses.